MESA Curriculum Addendum: How to Fully Include Students with Disabilities

 Step 3: What components of the task require accommodation?

 Once the task has been analyzed and the skills needed are identified, determine what accommodations may be required or how the learning experience might be altered to make it more accessible.
 Determine the level of difficulty of the project, and determine how best to make an accommodation to create an inclusive environment for a student with a disability.
-It is very important to consult with the student to determine what he or she perceives as aspects of a project in which he or she may need accommodation or assistance.
+It is very important to consult with the student to determine what they perceive as aspects of a project in which they may need accommodation or assistance.

 Step 4: What accommodation options exist?

 Now that the tasks that need accommodations have been determined, identify what resources exist for providing the needed accommodation(s).
 The student may have some good ideas; however, this is a time when other staff and professionals may have expertise in specific areas and be called on to provide input.
-In some cases, having students work in groups where each person is assigned a task that he or she has the ability to complete provides a reasonable alternative.
+In some cases, having students work in groups where each person is assigned a task that they have the ability to complete provides a reasonable alternative.

 Accommodations are unique to each student.
 For more information about fully including students with disabilities in your science courses, consult the following resources.